stefansedich/teleport/rfd/0030-client-side-session-encryption.md

 ### S3 Manager

-Client side encryption requires the use of the `EncryptionClient` type to act as the upload and download interface.
+~~Client side encryption requires the use of the `EncryptionClient` type to act as the upload and download interface.

 The current session uploader uses the `s3manager` type to manage concurrent uploads, downloads, chunking, retries, etc. The `s3manager` creates its own upload and download clients internally, and does not appear to allow us to substitute the `EncryptionClient`.

-This means that the implementation for the encrypted uploader and downloader will have to be more involved than the current handlers that use the `s3manager`.
+This means that the implementation for the encrypted uploader and downloader will have to be more involved than the current handlers that use the `s3manager`.~~

+**EDIT:** It _may_ be possible to use the `EncryptionClient` interfaces with the `s3manager` after all.
+I've not actually tested it yet, though.

 ## Design and Implementation